 1 Motivation

 At rOpenSci we work to transform science through open data, software and reproducibility.
-We provides community support, standards, and infrastructure for scientists and research software engineers working in R to develop, maintain, and publish high-quality open-source scientific software.
+We provide community support, standards, and infrastructure for scientists and research software engineers working in R to develop, maintain, and publish high-quality open-source scientific software.
 In addition, we develop and maintain high-quality documentation and resources to support these activities.

 1.1 Language barrier